 The High Line

 Strolling on New York City’s High Line is probably a Top 5 attraction for visitors to the Big Apple, along with seeing a Broadway play, visiting the 9-11 Memorial, and climbing the Empire State Building.
 But if you love nature and architecture, you must walk it.

-The 13-year-old High Line is an elevated walk created out of an old circa 1930s freight line serving factories and businesses.
+The 13-year-old High Line is an elevated walk created from an old circa 1930s freight line serving factories and businesses.
 It resulted from an architectural competition to save this part of NYC’s commercial history.
 The first leg opened in 2009 between Gansevoort Street and 20th Street.

 Pedestrians walk two stories above the streets of New York City and observe apartments, condos, shops, and bustling streets.
-It is an urban boardwalk-and-park owned by the City of New York.
-It is maintained by the Friends of the High Line.
-There is music pumped out at The Spur, one of the newest sections of the High Line.
+It is an urban boardwalk and park owned by the City of New York.
+The Friends of the High Line maintains it.
+Music is pumped out at The Spur, one of the newest sections of the High Line.
 It overlooks the Hudson River.

 Piet Oudolf is the landscape architect who designed the palette of plants and the natural arrangements of trees.
 He featured self-seeding plants that once grew wild along the abandoned train tracks.
-There are cozy benches to rest.
+There are cozy benches to rest on.
 The High Line offers incredible landscaping, modernistic art, programming, and exercise.

-There a group tour to the high line that you can take part when buying this New York pass.
+There is a group tour to the high line that you can take part in when buying this New York pass.

 Vessel in Hudson Yards, Manhattan

 One of the most famous landmarks in New York is Vessel in Hudson Yards in New York City.
 Opened in 2019, Vessel has quickly become one of Manhattan’s most popular attractions.